 5. The West Yorkshire Moors

 Love isn’t always roses and grand settings though.
 If you are after a dramatic kiss in an atmospheric setting, head to the West Yorkshire Moors.
-The Brontë sisters lived in Haworth, a charming village with historic cobbled main street, and not far away you can find Top Withens, which many Brontë fans believe was in Emily’s mind when she wrote about Wuthering Heights.
-With steep, winding valleys and blustering winds, the moors strip away all the glitz and glamour, leaving nothing but the perfect raw emotion and unforgettable kisses.
+The Brontë sisters lived in Haworth, a charming village with historic cobbled main street, and not far away you will find Top Withens, which many Brontë fans believe was in Emily’s mind when she wrote Wuthering Heights.
+With steep, winding valleys and blustering winds, the moors strip away all the glitz and glamour, leaving nothing but raw emotion.

 4. Under the Clock at Waterloo Station in London